• Skip to main content

 Jackfruit is soft, but also has such a fun and unique consistency, which is so amazing soaking into the rich and creamy coconut-y curry broth.
 It has a nice tang from the jackfruit brine and the lime juice, which balances out SO well with the hint of sweetness from the coconut milk and maple syrup.

-I also love the crunch from the snap peas and green peppers that counterbalances the soft and meaty texture from the jackfruit.
+I also love the crunch from the snap peas and green peppers that counterbalances the soft and meaty texture of the jackfruit.
 This vegan jackfruit curry seriously tastes amazing and it is such a fun way to try out jackfruit if this is new to you!

 Hope you give it a try! 🙂